PedroJSilva/qmspeedtest/README.md

 **Machine:**
 Intel(R) Core2 Quad Q8300@2.5 GHz with 3.9 GB memory with Ubuntu 10.04

-**Fancy compiler or maths libraries used when compiling:** Gamess US was built using ATLAS math library
+**Fancy compiler or maths libraries used when compiling:** Gamess US was built using ATLAS math library.
+Q-Chem inputs were takien from [Michael Banck](http://github.com/mbanck/qmspeedtest)

 ### HF
 <table>